Impact of the Middle East Conflict on Inbound Travel to Germany

 • Israel is experiencing severe disruptions in air traffic, leading to a decline of 75% in passenger arrivals and a 79% reduction in seat capacity.

-• Against the backdrop of the severely restricted market situation, the German National Tourist Board (DZT) is closely monitoring further developments and maintaining continuous exchange with local key accounts in order to identify market changes at an early stage and enable a rapid reactivation once conditions stabilize.
+• Against the backdrop of the severely restricted market situation, the GNTB is closely monitoring further developments and maintaining continuous exchange with local key accounts in order to identify market changes at an early stage and enable rapid reactivation once conditions stabilize.

 • Asian markets show a differentiated but overall stable development.
 Demand remains intact but is more volatile than in Europe or North America and reacts more sensitively to external shocks.